James Fenimore Cooper: Service in the Navy

-In 1806, at the age of 17, Cooper joined the crew of the merchant ship Sterling as a common sailor.
-At the time, the Sterling was commanded by young John Johnston from Maine.
-Cooper served as a common seaman before the mast.
-His first voyage took some 40 stormy days at sea and brought him to an English market in Cowes where they sought information on where best to unload their cargo of flour.
-There, Cooper saw his first glimpses of England.
-Britain was in the midst of war with Napoleon's France at the time, so their ship was immediately approached by a British man-of-war and was boarded by some of its crew.
-They seized one of the Sterling's best crewmen and impressed him into the British Royal Navy.
-Cooper thus first encountered the power of his country's former colonial master, which led to a lifelong commitment to helping create an American art independent culturally as well as politically from the former mother country.
+In 1806 at the age of 17, Cooper joined the crew of the American merchant ship Sterling as a common sailor.
+At the time, Sterling was captained by young Mainer John Johnston.
+His first voyage onboard Sterling took him to the English port of Cowes in the Isle of Wight after 40 stormy days.
+There, the crew acquired information on which British port was best at which to sell their cargo of flour.
+While anchored off Cowes, Sterling was approached by a Royal Navy warship, which sent a boarding party to the merchant ship.
+The boarding party proceeded to impress a suspected deserter from the Royal Navy before departing.

 Their next voyage took them to the Mediterranean along the coast of Spain, including Águilas and Cabo de Gata, where they picked up cargo to be taken to London and unloaded.
 Their stay in Spain lasted several weeks and impressed the young sailor, the accounts of which Cooper later referred to in his Mercedes of Castile, a novel about Columbus.

 After serving aboard the Sterling for 11 months, he joined the United States Navy on January 1, 1808, when he received his commission as a midshipman.
-Cooper had conducted himself well as a sailor, and his father, a former U.S. Congressman, easily secured a commission for him through his long-standing connections with politicians and naval officials.
+Cooper had conducted himself well as a sailor, and his father, a former U.S. congressman, easily secured a commission for him through his long-standing connections with politicians and naval officials.
 The warrant for Cooper's commission as midshipman was signed by President Jefferson and mailed by Naval Secretary Robert Smith, reaching Cooper on February 19.
 On February 24, he received orders to report to the naval commander at New York City.
 Joining the United States Navy fulfilled an aspiration he had had since his youth.